MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-access-tpm.md

 1. Fill in the **Project Name**, **Location** and **Solution Name** fields, then select **Next**.

 1. Choose a target framework.
-The latest .NET 6.0 LTS version is preferred.
+The latest .NET 6.0 Long Term Support(LTS) version is preferred.
 After choosing a target framework, select **Create**.
 Visual Studio creates a new console app solution.

 1. In **Solution Explorer**, right-click the project name and select **Manage NuGet Packages**.